GPUOpen-Tools/radeon_gpu_profiler/docs/source/events_windows.rst

 .. image:: media_rgp/rgp_instruction_timing_3.png

-The pipeline binary of an event can also be exported for analysis in the Radeon GPU Aanalyzer from the instruction timing pane.
+The pipeline binary of an event can also be exported for analysis in the Radeon GPU Analyzer from the instruction timing pane.
 Select the hamburger drop down as shown in the image below and select "Analyze pipeline in Radeon GPU Analyzer".
 Selecting this option for indirect raytracing events will save and open the pipeline binary for the currently selected export name.

 .. image:: media_rgp/rgp_instruction_timing_rga_interop.png